"...freedom to think as you will and to speak as you think are means indispensable to the discovery and spread of political truth."

 The Academic Freedom Lecture Fund is a 501(c) (3) non-profit organization and all contributions are tax deductible under IRS regulations.
 No goods or services are provided to the contributors.

-The 2015 Davis, Markert, Nickerson Symposium on Academic and Intellectual Freedom is sponsored by the Academic Freedom Lecture Fund, American Association of University Professors University of Michigan-Ann Arbor Chapter and Michigan Conference, University of Michigan: Office of the President, Office of the Provost, Law School, Medical School, the Senate Advisory Committee on University Affairs and an Anonymous Donor.
+The 2016 Davis, Markert, Nickerson Lecture on Academic and Intellectual Freedom is sponsored by the Academic Freedom Lecture Fund, American Association of University Professors University of Michigan-Ann Arbor Chapter and Michigan Conference, the Senate Advisory Committee on University Affairs and an Anonymous Donor.
 This lecture is free and open to the public.